Ganesh-Patel/FindRecipe/README.md

 ## Setup Instructions

-To run the Task Manager application locally, follow these steps:
+To run the Recipe Finder application locally, follow these steps:

 ### Prerequisites